hitthecodelabs/NordicTranslator-GPT-PALM/README.md

 ## Acknowledgements
 - GPT-3.5 and GPT-4 by OpenAI
-- PALM (Bison and Unicorn) by Google
+- Gemini PRo (including Bison and Unicorn) by Google

 ## Contributing
 Contributions to NordicTranslator-GPT-PALM are welcome!
 Here's how you can contribute: